yaodongyu/TRADES/README.md

 This is the code for the paper "Theoretically Principled Trade-off between Robustness and Accuracy" by Hongyang Zhang (CMU), Yaodong Yu (University of Virginia), Jiantao Jiao (UC Berkeley), Eric P. Xing (CMU & Petuum Inc.), Laurent El Ghaoui (UC Berkeley), and Michael I. Jordan (UC Berkeley).

-The methodology is the winner of NeurIPS 2018 Adversarial Vision Challenge (Robust Model Track).
+The methodology is the winner of the NeurIPS 2018 Adversarial Vision Challenge (Robust Model Track).

 The code is written in python and requires numpy, matplotlib, torch, torchvision and the tqdm library.